Whether you want to have afternoon tea in London, ride on a dogsled or visit Antarctica, a tour can take you to your dream destination.

 Special Interest Tours

 Special interest tours are becoming more and more popular.
-This type of tour is built around a theme, such as golf, cooking or knitting.
+This type of tour is built around a theme, such as a film (think The Sound of Music), golf, cooking or knitting.
 You’ll get to experience a new city or country while doing activities you truly enjoy.
 Some special interest tours offer learning experiences, while others cater to specific groups of people, such as grandparents traveling with grandchildren or solo travelers.

-Walking Tours.
-To see your destination in great detail, try a walking tour.
-You can find escorted and self-guided walking tours on every continent.
+To see your destination on an in-depth level, try a walking tour.
+You can find escorted and self-guided walking tours on every continent, although an Antarctica walking tour must be combined with an ocean voyage.
+Walking tours are usually rated by level of difficulty, which involves not only distance, but also terrain and changes in elevation.
 Your tour will probably involve a morning walk with sightseeing stops, lunch, a longer afternoon walk and dinner.
-Some tour operators suggest you begin to get in shape at least three months before your tour.
+Tip: Many travel experts and tour operators suggest you begin to get in shape at least three months before your tour.

-Train Tours.
 For a glimpse of a bygone era, take a train tour.
-You’ll eat and sleep on the train and stop at various train stations for short sightseeing excursions.
+You wll eat and sleep on the train and stop at various train stations for short sightseeing excursions.
 Some train tours follow historic routes, such as the Venice Simplon-Orient-Express.
 Others take you where no roads exist.
-Trains are very narrow inside, which makes them inaccessible to many disabled travelers.
+Trains are very narrow inside, which makes them inaccessible to many travelers with disabilities.
 Amtrak trains in the United States, however, comply with the Americans with Disabilities Act, making them a better alternative for travelers with mobility issues.

 Amtrak trains offer private compartments with showers as an accommodation alternative, but trains in other countries may lack shower facilities.